Earned Leave Dilemma: Can You Take 45 Days Off with Only 40 Days Available?

 Driha

-If an employee has 40 EL can he take 45 days leave??
+If an employee has 40 EL, can he take 45 days of leave?
 What does the rule say?

 vmlakshminarayanan

-It is Company specific.
-For genuine reasons some Company's sanction long leave based on service history of the employee.
-In such cases 40 leaves can be adjusted against balance EL at credit and remaining leave without pay incase of no leave.
+Hi, it is company-specific.
+For genuine reasons, some companies sanction long leave based on the service history of the employee.
+In such cases, 40 leaves can be adjusted against the balance of earned leave (EL) at credit, and the remaining leave can be taken without pay in case of no available leave.

 KK!HR

-There is a practice known as 'Advanced Leave' that means when the employee has availed all leave to the credit and is still in need of a few more days of leave, then as a welfare measure looking to the genuineness of the matter, some organisation give a credit of EL (credit is generally only for six months' service and at a max. of one year service) to help the employee tide over the crisis.
-In this process, the employee gets salary for the advance credit period and on the employee resuming duty the EL earned gets adjusted against such excess leave credited.
+There is a practice known as 'Advanced Leave' which means when an employee has used all the leave credited to them and still needs a few more days, some organizations, as a welfare measure, may grant additional EL.
+This credit is generally for six months of service and at a maximum for one year of service, to help the employee manage the crisis.
+During this period, the employee receives a salary for the advance credit period, and once the employee resumes duty, the EL earned is adjusted against the excess leave credited.

 R.N.Khola